About the Principals

 Win Treese is President of Serissa Research, Inc.

 He has previously worked as Associate Director of the Hariri Institute for Computing at Boston University.

 From 2004 to 2009, he led software development and then advanced technology development for SiCortex, a supercomputer startup, which was known for its highly-integrated design, low power consumption, high-speed interconnect, and robust Linux operating environment.

 In 1994, Treese was part of the founding team at Open Market, Inc., one of the earliest companies building systems for Internet commerce.
 Over time he served as Director of Security and Vice President of Technology, and was named an Open Market Fellow for his technical contributions to the design of many of Open Market's products.
 Much of his work there focused on the security architecture for e-commerce products.

 Before joining Open Market, he was a member of the research staff at the Cambridge Research Laboratory of Digital Equipment Corporation, where he worked on several projects, including the design and implementation of Digital's Internet firewall and AudioFile, a distributed system for network audio.
 Prior to his work at Digital, he was Chief Systems Engineer at MIT's Project Athena, which developed many key technologies in modern computer systems, including the Kerberos network security system.
 He received an B.S. in Mathematics from the Massachusetts Institute of Technology in 1986, and an M.S. in Computer Science from Harvard University in 1992.

-In addition, he chairs the Transport Layer Security (TLS) Working Group of the Internet Engineering Task Force (IETF), and edits the regular "Putting It Together" column in NetWorker magazine, published by the ACM.
+In addition, he chaired the Transport Layer Security (TLS) Working Group of the Internet Engineering Task Force (IETF) from its inception until the first version of the standard was published in 2002.
+For many years, he wrote the regular "Putting It Together" column in NetWorker magazine, published by the ACM.
 He also chaired the 8th USENIX Security Symposium.